galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 ## 1.5 Use *webpack* to build the *Charts* package

 Now that we have completed the *Charts* plugin definition, it is time to bundle the scripts and libraries into a single module file using [*webpack*](https://webpack.github.io).
-Once packed the plugin will be accessible through Galaxy's user interface.
-Packing modules does not require restarting your Galaxy instance, just make sure to properly refresh your browser.
+Once packed the plugin will be accessible through *Galaxy*'s user interface.
+Packing modules does not require restarting your *Galaxy* instance, just make sure to properly refresh your browser.

 > ### Tasks
 >